-Work collaboratively with Health Services personnel to minimize fear and confusion for students and staff that often occur with communicable disease incidents or outbreaks.
-Make appropriate referrals of students to Health Services personnel.
-Act as a liaison to Health Services in following the district policy regarding the reporting of communicable diseases when information is made available from other staff, students and parents and assist in giving accurate information as permitted by confidentiality policies.
+Pendleton School District works collaboratively with Health Services personnel to minimize fear and confusion for students and staff that often occur with communicable disease incidents or outbreaks.
+We make appropriate referrals of students to Health Services personnel.
+We act as a liaison to Health Services in following the district policy regarding the reporting of communicable diseases when information is made available and share accurate information as permitted by confidentiality policies.